gowenrw/ceres_awx/QUICKSTART.md

 * VirtualBox version 7+ (tested with 7.0.6, 6.x versions might work but not tested)
 * Vagrant version 2.3+ (tested with 2.3.4, 2.2.x might also work but 2.1.x will fail)

+The [ansible.cfg](./ansible.cfg) file is set up to look for an ansible vault file named ```.ansible-vault.private_key``` so regardless of weather or not you plan on using ansible-vault you will either need to create that file with some random text in it or remove that configuration line to prevent ansible from throwing errors.

 # Target VM

 We need a target VM to install AWX on.